Last Updated on August 4, 2021 by Helga

 Bread is a must on Italian tables.
 The ‘food of poor people, as it used to be called.
 It was widely eaten because it was made with easily obtainable and cheap ingredients, available to all.
 Moreover, it could be made at home, following local recipes, often rooted in the history and traditions of each area.
-So if you want to know how many types of Italian bread are there, or what types of Italian bread you can find, here’s all you must know!
+So if you want to know how many types of Italian bread are there, such as light flat Italian bread, popular Italian white bread, low-calorie Italian bread, or what types of Italian bread you can find, here’s all you must know!

 Types of Italian Bread